smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 Description
 ===========

-Calls component framework methods based on a certain page configuration and a certain component configuration.
+Calls component framework methods for data adapters configured on a specific UI component on a specific page.

-Swagger documentation can be found at `https://{tenant}.smint.io/apidocs/index.html` or see how to get the full URL [here](../../README.md#swagger-page).
-- Replace `{tenant}` with the target environment e.g. `demo`
-- Select `Smint.io Portals Frontend Api` from the definition selection dropdown
-- Find and expand `Component framework`
-- Expand `Calls component framework methods`
+Learn more about how to access the Swagger documentation for this method [here](../../README.md#swagger-page).

+The complete list of standard data adapter interfaces and methods can be found [here](../Interfaces/README.md)

 Current version of this document is: 1.0.0 (as of 29th of February, 2024)

 ## Usage

-If a certain data adapter configuration is assigned to a specific UI component configuration on a specific page configuration, this method need to be used to call API methods of that data adapter configuration.
+If a data adapter is assigned to the configuration of a specific UI component on a specific page, this method needs to be used to call methods of that data adapter.

 ## Signature